dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] listener`: The input listener will be removed from the Camera Enhancer instance.
+`[in] listener` The input listener will be removed from the Camera Enhancer instance.

 **Code Snippet**